-Watch our film series for useful tips on flexible working: carersuk.org/ flexibleworking
+Watch our film series for useful tips on flexible working: carersni.org/ flexibleworking

-You can also download the guide, Let's talk about flexible working: carersuk.org/ flex-working-guide
+You can also download the guide, Let's talk about flexible working: carersni.org/flexworking-guide

 Your rights in work

 Without the right support, the stress and pressure of juggling work and care can lead people to leave their jobs.
 It's important, therefore, to find out about your rights and about any support that is available.